top of page

 These choices:

-Restoring even a small sense of control can make a big difference.
+Restoring even a small sense of control can make a significant difference.

 Why These Techniques Work